dmamills/coffeescript-preview/README.md

-# coffee-preview package
+# Coffee-script Preview

-A short description of your package.
+Output the result of some coffee-script to an editor.